xyzst/verbose-adventure/README.md

   - It's the prototpye of ALL instances created through it
 - When a certain method or property is called the search starts in the object itself before moving to the objects prototype
   - Process continues until method/property is found (prototype chaining)

+### Functions

+    - Function is an instance of the Object type
+    - Function behaves like any other object
+    - Can store functions in a variable
+    - Can pass a function as an argument to another function